ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         balancers and monitoring servers may need to be contacted.
 Ansible models entire IT topologies and workflows rather than looking at configuration from a "one system at a time" perspective.

+    Namespace
+        The first part of a Fully Qualified Collection Name, the namespace usually reflects a functional content category.
+Example: in ``cisco.ios.ios_config``, “cisco” is the namespace.
+Namespaces are reserved and distributed by Red Hat at Red Hat’s discretion.
+Many, but not all, namespaces will correspond with vendor names.

     Notify
         The act of a :term:`task <tasks>` registering a change event and